tbensky/PrologScheduling/README.md

 ## What scheduling need we have

 In the scheduling application here, we need to place college classes into available rooms.
 We have `N` classrooms and `M` classes to be placed within the rooms.
-The number of classes, `M`, can vary, and we'd like to pack the classes into a mininmal number of rooms.
+The number of classes, `M`, can vary, and we'd like to pack the classes into a minimal number of rooms.
 In other words, pack in the `M` classes, minimizing `N`.

 The classes are specified (by us), as having a name, number, and required time slot.